 Once you have completed this form, it needs to be ‘approved’ by your Divisional Director or their nominated officer.
 Following this sign off, send a copy to the Equalities Team (equality@bathnes.gov.uk), who will publish it on the Council’s and/or NHS B&NES’ website.
 Keep a copy for your own records.

-Signed off by: (Divisional Director or nominated senior officer)
+Signed off by: Tony Parker (Divisional Director or nominated senior officer)

-Date: January 2012
+Date February 2012